Xilinx/Vitis_Libraries/ultrasound/docs/src/tutorial/tutorial.rst

    Simulation completed successfully returning zero

-Lab-4: L3 Graph based acceleration for ultrasound All in AIE, intergrated with PL and xrt case
+Lab-4: L3 Graph based acceleration for ultrasound All in AIE, integrated with PL and xrt case
 ===============================================================================================

 Lab purpose
 ------------------------------------
-The user's ultrasound may be based on an open source project.
-This lab will show an accelerated process based on an open source project, the classic Scanline mothed.
-Scanline mothed is not only more complex, but also involves AIE/PL/SW partition.
+The ultrasound might be based on an open source project.
+This lab shows an accelerated process based on an open- source project, the classic Scanline method.
+Scanline method is not only more complex, but also involves AIE/PL/SW partition.
-Scanline mothed is all in AIE in this case.
+Scanline method is all in AIE in this case.
 To learn:

 - How to run L3 cases